 Sorry but I’m still not over our honeymoon in Curaçao.
 Especially because I came home with an entire suitcase of Senior & Co.’s liqueurs to play around with.
 One of the best parts of our trip was touring their distillery and taking a cocktail class with the sweetest teacher ever!
 We learned how to make all kinds of amazing cocktails but the mai tai may have been my favorite.
 We love a classic gal!

-Let me start by saying that this holiday mai tai is inspired by the traditional drink.
-It’s definitely a bit sweeter and more ‘tropical’ than a typical mai tai.
+Let me start by saying that this cocktail is inspired by the traditional mai tai.
+It’s definitely a bit sweeter and more ‘tropical’.
 (Even though I still love the classic version!)
-This recipe was adapted from the drink I learned at the Senior & Co. cocktail class in Curaçao.
+But this recipe was adapted from the drink I learned at the Senior & Co. cocktail class in Curaçao.

 A bottle of Curacao liqueur on a white counter next to rum, a pineapple, limes, juices, and orgeat with palm leaves in the background.

-These holiday mai tais are beyond easy.
+These mai tais are beyond easy to make.
 Definitely the perfect cocktail for beginners!

-1. In a cocktail shaker, combine the white rum, orgeat syrup, simple syrup, lime, pomegranate, and pineapple juices, and Curaçao liqueur.
+1. In a cocktail shaker, combine the white rum, orgeat syrup, simple syrup, lime juice, pomegranate juice, pineapple juice, and Curaçao liqueur.

 2. Next, add ice and shake until the outside of the cocktail shaker is frosty, about 30 seconds.